-With respect to its loan and insurance portfolios, as at 31 December 2020, the Group maintained a panel of 34 approved sellers and 32 approved servicers under the MPP, 8 approved reinsurers under the MIP and 1 approved reinsurer under the RMP.
-In addition, there were 20 participating lenders under the MIP, 10 under the RMP, 6 under the PRMP, 9 under the Fixed-rate Mortgage Pilot Scheme and 34 under the SFGS.
-In relation to the annuity business, there were 4 agent banks and 2 insurance brokers for business referral under the Annuity Plan at the end of the year.
+With respect to its loan and insurance portfolios, as at 31 December 2021, the Group maintained a panel of 34 approved sellers and 32 approved servicers under the MPP, 9 approved reinsurers under the MIP and 1 approved reinsurer under the RMP.
+In addition, there were 20 participating banks and lenders under the MIP, 9 under the Fixed Rate Mortgage Scheme, 14 under the PLGS, 20 and 34 under the 100% guarantee product and the 80% and 90% guarantee products respectively of the SFGS, and there were 11 and 6 participating institutions under the RMP and PRMP respectively.
+In relation to the annuity business, there were 4 agent banks and 3 insurance brokers for business referral under the Annuity Plan as at the end of the year.